Weed Management Principles

 Weed control

 Chemical brands mentioned on this site are for no other reason than that they are well known local brands.
 Other brands are available with the same chemical ingredient at rural supply stores.
-To find all registered chemicals for a particular noxious weed visit the Australian Pesticide and Veterinary Medicines Authority website.
-A link to their web page is here.
-Search by state and type the disease/pest in question, (common name is ok) to find the registered chemicals.
+South Gippsland Landcare Network does not take any responsibility for the selection, miss-use or damages caused by the chemical products listed.
+The information provided is for general information only and you should undertake your own research to decide a best weed control method.

 Off Label *